The hearing is your last chance to make sure DTA has the facts supporting your position, including any documents.

 - DTA regulations allow DTA to schedule your hearing by telephone 106 C.M.R. § 343.120, but it is current DTA policy not to schedule a telephone hearing unless you ask for one.
 If DTA schedules you for a telephone and you want a face-to-face hearing, call the Division of Hearings right away (617-348-5321 or 800-882-2017) and say you want a face-to-face hearing.
 If DTA won’t give you a face-to-face hearing, be sure to say on the record at the hearing that you want a face-to-face hearing.

 - The hearing officer must take evidence and decide the issues “de novo” (anew) based on what is presented at the hearing.
-For applications, the eligibility date is the date all eligibility conditions were met regardless of when the evidence was submitted.
 See If I have the proofs DTA wanted, should I still ask for a hearing?

 - If you think the interpreter is not interpreting correctly, object to the hearing and ask for a different interpreter.
 See What if I do not speak English?